justin-john/node-user-management/README.md

 License
 -------

-This application is under the MIT license.
+This repository is licensed under the MIT license.

 About
 -----